Using the Reference Desk

 If you're at home, you can call us at 719-255-3295, email us at email@example.com, or chat with us.

-- Reference Sources: print and electronic encyclopedias handbooks, and dictionareis witha focus on philosophy that are useful as you begin to establish the historical and theoretical background of your topic.
+- Starting your Research: print and electronic encyclopedias handbooks, and dictionareis with a focus on philosophy that are useful as you begin to establish the historical/theoretical background of your topic.
 They are also useful in identifying disciplinary terminolgy and fact-checking.

-- Article databases: list and describes databases that will help you find scholarly journal articles on your topic.
+- Finding Articles: lists and describes databases that will help you find scholarly journal articles on your topic.

-- Evaluating sources: will give you some tips on how to evaluate sources for credibility.
+- Evaluating Sources: provides some tips on how to evaluate sources, especially materials freely available on the Web, for credibility.

-- Research assistance: describes a variety of methods for requesting assistance on your research project at Kraemer Family Library
+- Research Assistance: describes a variety of methods for requesting libray assistance at Kraemer Family Library

 Before We Get Started